 How you can take action now

 The #READYtoDecide campaign supports READY: a youth-led movement that mobilises young people globally to demand their right to a healthy life – whatever their circumstances, sexual orientation, gender identity or expression.
 The campaign is run with the Global Network of Young People Living with HIV (Y+) and also supports SheDecides, a global movement promoting the rights of girls and women.

 ‘Like’ the READY Facebook page

 Demand equality for girls and young women in sub-Saharan Africa.

 Stand with girls and young women

-Helping to ensure young people’s voices are heard at Africa’s biggest forum on HIV and AIDS, this year in Cote d’Ivoire.
+Helping to ensure young people’s voices are heard at the biennial global forum on AIDS, this year in the Netherlands.